Ecohen4/NLP/harry_potter.md

 - “Remember, boy—one sound—”  Harry crossed to his bedroom on tiptoe slipped inside, closed the door, and turned to collapse on his bed.

 **Reduction Summarizer**
+- “All right,” said Harry, “all right…”  Uncle Vernon sat back down, breathing like a winded rhinoceros and watching Harry closely out of the corners of his small, sharp eyes.
+- Ever since Harry had come home for the summer holidays, Uncle Vernon had been treating him like a bomb that might go off at any moment, because Harry Potter wasn’t a normal boy.
+- Harry’s parents had died in Voldemort’s attack, but Harry had escaped with his lightning scar, and somehow—nobody understood why Voldemort’s powers had been destroyed the instant he had failed to kill Harry.
+- Harry had slipped through Voldemort’s clutches for a second time, but it had been a narrow escape, and even now, weeks later, Harry kept waking in the night, drenched in cold sweat, wondering where Voldemort was now, remembering his livid face, his wide, mad eyes—  Harry suddenly sat bolt upright on the garden bench.
+- Harry knew he shouldn’t have risen to Dudley’s bait, but Dudley had said the very thing Harry had been thinking himself… maybe he didn’t have any friends at Hogwarts…  Wish they could see famous Harry Potter now, he thought savagely as he spread manure on the flower beds, his back aching, sweat running down his face.

 **SumBasic Summarizer**
-What was it to the Dursleys if Harry went back to school without any of his homework done?
+- What was it to the Dursleys if Harry went back to school without any of his homework done?
-“Excellent, Dudley,” said Uncle Vernon.
+- “Excellent, Dudley,” said Uncle Vernon.
-At eight-fifteen—”  “I’ll announce dinner,” said Aunt Petunia.
+- At eight-fifteen—”  “I’ll announce dinner,” said Aunt Petunia.
-“I’ll be in my room, making no noise and pretending I’m not there,” he said.
+- “I’ll be in my room, making no noise and pretending I’m not there,” he said.
-“Well done,” said Harry.
+- “Well done,” said Harry.

 **TextRank Summarizer**
 - “All right,” said Harry, “all right…”  Uncle Vernon sat back down, breathing like a winded rhinoceros and watching Harry closely out of the corners of his small, sharp eyes.